nhsx/AnalyticsUnit/content/phdinterns.md

 We are looking for PhD students working in a quantitative discipline but with an interest in applying their knowledge and gaining experience of creating solutions for the NHS.
 Both student and university will be funded during the duration of the internship covering between three and six months.

 Our aim is to continually build on previous learning whilst having an avenue for including the latest research and approaches.
 Where possible we will work in an open and transparent way ensuring that learning is shared and insights made available for others to reproduce.
-At the end of the project the applicant will submit a final report suitable for publication in open literature, and presentations to NHSX on their results including their experience of the project.
+At the end of the project the applicant will submit a final report suitable for publication in open literature, and presentations to NHS England on their results including their experience of the project.
 The nature of the output will depend on the specific project.

 Key priorities of the internship will be:
 - Safe and appropriate use of NHS data
-- To producing a balanced outcome for both the student and NHSX, with useable outputs
+- To producing a balanced outcome for both the student and NHS England, with useable outputs
 - To provide the student(s) with experience of completing a live business project
 - To provide the NHS with an avenue to experience current research and ideas
 - To kick-start or accelerate current projects and ideas